Ooblets: Development

-Ooblets was developed by a two-person indie game development studio composed of artist/programmer Rebecca Cordingley and designer Ben Wasser, since 2016.
+Ooblets (previously known as Moblets) was developed by a two-person indie game development studio composed of artist/programmer Rebecca Cordingley and designer Ben Wasser, since 2016.

-Controversy
+Storefront exclusivity controversy

 The game was due to be published by Double Fine, but following that company's acquisition by Microsoft in June 2019, the Ooblets developers announced that they would instead self-publish the title.
 On August 1, 2019, it was announced that Ooblets would be an Epic Games Store exclusive.
-In the announcement by Glumberland's Ben Wasser, he included joking language related to criticisms of the Epic Games Store, calling those who threatened to pirate Epic Games Store exclusives "immature, toxic gamers," but that the situation was "nothing to get worked up about."
-The announcement led to massive backlash, including individuals sending threatening and abusive messages to the developers.
-The harassment also included out-of-context or fake posts by Wasser, including a fabricated post of Wasser claiming that "gamers should be in gas chambers."
+In the announcement by Glumberland's Ben Wasser, addressing criticisms of the Epic Games Store, he called those who he believed would pirate Epic Games Store exclusives "immature, toxic gamers", and that the situation was "nothing to get worked up about."
+The announcement led to backlash, including individuals sending messages to the developers voicing their displeasure.
+A fringe minority also circulated out-of-context or fake posts by Wasser, including a fabricated post of Wasser claiming that "gamers should be in gas chambers."
 Wasser later compiled his thoughts on the matter in a Medium post in August 2019, apologizing for acting in a hostile manner.
 Several fans who were shown in the screenshot conversations being spread clarified that they held no contempt towards Wasser, but noted that his responses on Discord were poorly worded.

+On September 18, 2023, the developers announced they would be releasing the game on Steam on October 5 of that year.

 Reception

 The game received mixed to positive reviews from critics.
+IGN rated the game 7/10, praising its style and farming sim mechanics, but criticizing its overall lack of depth.
+Nintendo Life also awarded the game a 7/10, complimenting its style, combat, and soundtrack.